-There are real conflicts at play in the chronicle of the past- a variant of sibling rivalry; of an underachieving son’s anguish; of westernisation and it is underwhelming that the film ventures close only to the peripheries of these conflicts, hesitating to enter the ring in the arena.
+There are real conflicts at play in the chronicle of the past- a variant of sibling rivalry; of an underachieving son’s anguish; of westernization, and it is underwhelming that the film ventures close only to the peripheries of these conflicts, hesitating to enter the ring in the arena.
 A solid massive moment is when Dhanush adapts the iconic Adimurai posture in the duel, the pose we see in the flag fluttering high in the winds, in the sculpture in their humble traditional training institution.
-The high doesn’t prolong at the same energising level when the wrecked idol is borne by the wounded man set ablaze, the scene despite being metaphorical of the phoenix and its rise beyond lifetimes playing out as deeply absurd.
+The surge of energy doesn’t sustain at the same invigorating level when the wounded man, carrying the ruined idol, sets it ablaze.
+Despite being metaphorical of the phoenix and its rise beyond lifetimes, the scene unfolds as deeply absurd.

 It is wondrous how Dhanush is both credible and an immensely enjoyable watch as a young boy in his twenties (besides his sturdy, earnest portrayal of Thiraviam).
-When Shakti assumes the role and aim of his father, the essence of his own character suffers with no solid roots and the flailing of the character is veiled only by an effective performance by Dhanush, one that he truly owns and nails.
-Thiraviam voices his dream in the closure of the film as the credits for writing and direction appear, his dream hence can be rightly taken to be that of the maker as well: to ensure that at least the people of the state are aware of their native martial art, Adimurai.
-This is the true ambition of the film.
-The revival of a dying art and a culture is not an aspect forced upon the drama of revenge to merely elevate the intrigue value, existing solely for sake of its messaging.
-It is the other way around.
+When Shakti takes on the role and objective of his father, his character loses its essence due to the lack of solid roots, and Dhanush effectively veils the character’s struggles through his performance, one that he genuinely owns and excels in.
+At the film’s conclusion, Thiraviam articulates his dream as the credits for writing and direction appear.
+His dream can rightfully be considered the filmmaker’s as well, to ensure that the people of the state are aware of their native martial art.
+This embodies the film’s true ambition.